RyanBoothbyYoung/EAI/README.md

 - Time-efficient: Utilizing pre-built libraries reduces the time needed to develop a functioning backtesting system.
 - Project focus: Since the goal of this project is to experiment with and improve AI models, rather than creating a custom trading bot, these libraries allow us to dedicate more resources to the AI components.

-Each model within the ensemble will be designed using modern AI techniques (e.g., deep learning, reinforcement learning, or hybrid models) and will be trained to function independently.
+Each model within the ensemble will be designed using modern AI techniques and will be trained to function independently.
 The performance of each model will be benchmarked against established financial indices such as the S&P 500 or NASDAQ 100, ensuring that each model performs at a level competitive with general market trends.

 Each model will operate independently, utilizing distinct data sets related to the target security, which will encompass technical, fundamental, and sentiment-based features.
 Each model will provide a prediction in the form of a buy signal.
 It is important to note that the system is not tasked with identifying sell signals; the goal is to identify optimal buy opportunities, with the assumption that sell strategies may be handled by other components or human decision-makers.

-Once each model provides its buy signal, the outputs will be aggregated using a weighted voting system.
-This system allows for models with higher accuracy or reliability to have a greater influence on the final decision.
+Once each model provides its buy signal, the outputs will be aggregated using a novel voting system.
+This system allows for models with higher accuracy or reliability as it relates to past performance within the ensemble to have a greater influence on the final decision.
 A predefined threshold will be applied, and if the aggregate signal exceeds the threshold, the system will generate a buy recommendation.
 The threshold is adjustable and can be fine-tuned during testing to balance risk and reward.

-## Technologies ##

-lorem ipsum

 ## Expected Outcomes ##